ihh300/ihh300.github.io/_posts/2018-10-20-Ensemble-Approach-To-Improve-Model-Performance.md

 ### Dataset split - Hold out of the test dataset
 As a pre-requisites to a scientific approach to data modeling, the test dataset has to be split randomly through stratification, from the training/validation one and kept as hold-out, and not to be used during the modeling phase.

-### Dataset split - Train/Validation datasets
-Then the training/validation dataset is split randomly between two trainings and model validation datasets.

 ### Five classification models
 A variety of algorithms exists so to predict the correct class of new instances by classifying successfully if the class may be legitimate or fraudulent, based on the transaction details.
 As the data are provided labelled (output is the Class, labelling a transaction fraudulent or not), supervised learning techniques are used to solve this binary classification problem.
-6 models were built and evaluated for predictive accuracy as a part of this project and to improve model performance, the models compared include Ensemble models (bagging and boosting):
+6 models were built and evaluated for predictive accuracy as a part of this project and to improve model performance, the models compared include **ensemble** models (bagging and boosting):
 - 2 single models: logistic regression and decision trees
 - 3 ensemble models: Random Forest, Adaboost and XGboost.